 In this lesson, I will show you how to draw a stork using a vector application.
 You will have the opportunity to create cool effects like shadows and reflections on the character.
 Storks are easily recognizable with their long stout bills, tiny legs and darker wings.
-Of course, some species are filled with different colors and patterns, but the most popular one is definitely pictured like the animal found below.
+Of course, some species are filled with different colors and patterns, but the most popular one is definitely pictured like the animal found above.

 First, let's draw a few basic shapes to create a template that we can work with.
 You can start by sketching the head using a small circle.
 The beak is made from a long and thin triangle.
 The body and the feet are made from oval shapes while the wings and legs are done using rectangles.
 In this step, it's important to make sure that the postures and the proportions are accurate.